P2538352/Hello-World/README.md

 # Hello-World
-First Attempt At GitHub Work
+First Time using GitHub and making changes and showing new work